emagining/sveltekit-pote/README.md

 ## Work in Progress

 This package was created to serve my own needs.
+### Todo:
+[] find a way to remove the span tag

 Have a look at these libs to see if they better serve your need:

 - [@arzidava/svelte-portable-text](https://github.com/arzidava/svelte-portable-text)
 - [@movingbrands/svelte-portable-text](https://github.com/movingbrands/svelte-portable-text)